-The historic port of Newcastle, two hours’ drive north of Sydney, is enjoying one almighty revival – and there’s no shortage of places to accommodate all the new visitors.
+The historic port of Newcastle, two hours’ drive north of Sydney, is enjoying an almighty revival – and there’s no shortage of places to accommodate all the new visitors.
 Though its mining tradition continues today, the city is now known for its beautiful beaches, bustling cafe scene and bike trails – plus the world-class Hunters Valley wine region is just on its doorstep.
-From luxury hotels and glamorous apartments to trendy Airbnbs and budget-friendly beds, check out these eight great places to stay in Newcastle, Australia.
+From luxury hotels to budget-friendly beds, check out these great places to stay in Newcastle, Australia.

 You’ll be the lucky one when you book a bed at Newcastle’s premier boutique hotel, made up of 30 contemporary rooms each containing a special touch: a quote about the concept of luck, hand-painted by local artist Brett Piva.
 This polished property is walking distance from all the best Newcastle has to offer, but you might never want to leave – the Lucky Hotel is also home to an uber-trendy gastropub.

 If you’re after comfortable pub accommodation in Newcastle, look no further than this charming 19th-century hotel.
 Its three storeys of neat rooms fill up with business travellers during the week and revellers on weekends, both benefitting from the central location.
 Pop downstairs for top quality pub grub – it’s advisable to book as the bistro is popular with both locals and tourists.

 With just nine rooms, The Junction is a boutique hotel that embodies its own creative style.
 The signature animal print headboards in each room are certainly memorable.
 Down at the hotel bar, you’ll find an impressive range of 180 different wines, many of which have been carefully curated from nearby vineyards.
 The restaurant has an equally impressive menu, featuring Aussie classics such as beer-battered barramundi and Sydney oysters, alongside the likes of Javanese coconut curry and Baja fish tacos.